ChristopherDavisUCI/UCI-Math-10/_sources/Week9/Week9-Monday.md

 Answer the following questions related to the above code:

-* Which lines create the hidden layers?
+1. Which lines create the hidden layers?

-**Answer**:
-* Is it possible to have the same number of hidden layers, but with more weights and biases and neurons?
+1. Is it possible to have the same number of hidden layers, but with more weights and biases and neurons?
 If so, what should be changed?
 If not, why not?

-**Answer**:

-* What does the term `Dense` refer to?
+1. What does the term `Dense` refer to?

-**Answer**:

-* Which line measures the performance of the neural network?
+1. Which line measures the performance of the neural network?

-**Answer**:

-* Which line specifies how to update the weights, in response to the measured performance?
+1. Which line specifies how to update the weights, in response to the measured performance?

-**Answer**:

-* Which line specifies to display extra information during training, but does not actually affect the training?
+1. Which line specifies to display extra information during training, but does not actually affect the training?

-**Answer**:

-* What number should we change if we want to take bigger steps when performing gradient descent?
+1. What number should we change if we want to take bigger steps when performing gradient descent?

-**Answer**: